conan-io/docs/reference/commands/consumer/search.rst

     $ conan search "zlib/*"
     $ conan search "zlib/*" -r=conan-center

-To search for recipes in all defined remotes use ``-r all`` (this is only valid for searching recipes, not binaries):
+To search for recipes in all defined remotes use :command:`-r all` (this is only valid for searching recipes, not binaries):

 .. code-block:: bash